Tasmanian Devil: Munching Madness

 Tasmanian Devil: Munching Madness is a video game developed by the British studio M4 Ltd. and released by Sunsoft in 1999 for the Game Boy Color.
 The game stars the Looney Tunes character Tasmanian Devil.

 Gameplay

 The game is a platform game played from an overhead perspective.
-Players take control of Taz to eat all the food in each of the nine levels - Tasmania, Australia, China, Greece, Switzerland, Amsterdam, Amazon River, Las Vegas and Transylvania.
+Players take control of Taz to eat all the food in each of the nine worlds - Tasmania, Australia, China, Greece, Switzerland, Amsterdam, Amazon River, Las Vegas and finally Transylvania in Romania.
 On the way, players must also collect medallions and attack enemies by using Taz's signature spin or by spitting.